SCIENTIFIC PROGRAM

 Plenary and keynote lectures

 Four plenary lectures will be presented before coffee/poster break during morning sessions on Sunday and Monday (at 8:30–10:30 h.).
-There will be 33 keynote lectures delivered within the CHISA Congress.
-Keynotes for PRES 2012 will be announced later.
+There will be 32 and 29 keynote lectures delivered within the CHISA Congress and PRES 2012 Conference, respectively.

 Plenary lectures